 - Other rare infections (eg, brucellosis, coccidioidomycosis, blastomycosis, cytomegalovirus and candidiasis) usually occur in immunocompromised hosts.

-- Epididymo-orchitis has also been reported as an adverse effect of amiodarone.
-This is dose-dependent and usually occurs at doses greater than 200 mg daily.
+- Epididymo-orchitis has also been reported as an adverse effect of amiodarone but this is a rare side-effect of amiodarone.

 - Common risk factors for gonorrhoea are previous infection with N. gonorrhoeae, known contact of gonorrhoea, presence of purulent urethral discharge, men who have sex with men and black ethnicity.

 - Instrumentation and indwelling catheters are common risk factors for acute epididymitis.
 Urethritis or prostatitis may also co-exist.

 - Structural or functional abnormalities of the urinary tract are common in the group infected with Gram-negative enteric organisms.
 Adults usually have bladder outlet obstruction or urethral stricture; children may have an ectopic ureter, posterior urethral valves or vesicoureteral reflux.

 - Anal intercourse is also a risk factor for infection with enteric pathogens.

 - Reflux of infected urine from the prostatic urethra to the epididymis via the ejaculatory ducts and vas deferens may be induced by Valsalva manoeuvre or strenuous exertion.
 Epididymitis is common in men performing strenuous exertion when there is no opportunity to void, resulting in a full bladder.

 See also the separate Genitourinary History and Examination (Male) article.

 - It usually presents with unilateral scrotal pain and swelling of relatively acute onset.